namoopsoo/aviation-pilot-physiology-hmm/notes/2020-04-05-organzing-thoughts.md

+#### Summary
-Here I write a bit retrospectively about my notes, trying to summarize some of the journey.
+_Here, below, I write a bit retrospectively about my notes, trying to summarize some of the journey.
+I try to give some high lights from my various notebook entries._

 #### As a quick intro to the data
+The physiological data includes several  types _(including respiration, electrocardiograms (ecg heart data), galvanic skin response (gsr), electroencephalography (eeg brain brain data))_ across multiple `"crews"` .
+A crew includes two `"seats"` (`0` and `1`).
+We are provided with `256 measurements per second` across three experiments (Channelized Attention (CA) , Diverted Attention (DA) and Startle/Surprise (SS) ).
+Across the three experiments, four target "states" (or classes) are labeled for all of the rows in the data.

-There are four classes of events in the training data, `'A', 'B', 'C', 'D'` , corresponding to four labels of physiological state, namely
+The four classes of events in the training data, `'A', 'B', 'C', 'D'` , correspond to three target physiological states of the three experiments, plus a neutral baseline state:

 |label|description|
 |--|--|